Locality Reference Group Newsletter

 On Line Access

 The on line appointment and prescription service has just been relaunched by our providers.
-Unfortunately, there are several serious issues with the re launch and therefore on line access is unavailable for the present time.
-If you need to order a prescription urgently, please ring the surgery and the Dispensary will do this for you.
+Unfortunately, there have been several serious issues with the re launch.
+If you need to order a prescription urgently and your online access is not working, please ring the surgery and the Dispensary will do this for you.
 We apologise for these short term problems but unfortunately it is out of our control.

 Are you suffering from a minor ailment?